The Butcher's Wife poster

 The inciting incident occurs at 12 minutes when Leo proposes to Marina after a whirlwind courtship, and she accepts, convinced he is her destiny.
 She leaves her island home to move to New York City with him..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Marina actively chooses to embrace her role in the neighborhood, beginning to give readings and advice to Leo's customers and neighbors, entering the world of helping others find their true paths., moving from reaction to action.
+This indicates the protagonist's commitment to Marina actively chooses to embrace her role in the neighborhood, beginning to give readings and advice to Leo's customers and neighbors, entering the world of helping others find their true paths., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Marina's marriage to Leo completely falls apart.
 Leo confronts her about Alex, and Marina must face that her greatest vision - her own destiny - was wrong.
-Her gift has failed her in the most important moment., indicates the protagonist at their lowest point.
+Her gift has failed her in the most important moment., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Marina gains clarity: she must free Leo to find his real love and acknowledge her true feelings for Alex.
 She understands that her vision showed her the boat, not the man - Alex was her destiny all along., demonstrating the transformation achieved throughout the journey.